Airbus A330 MRTT: Accidents and incidents

 On 19 January 2011, an air refuelling accident occurred between a boom-equipped A330 MRTT and a Portuguese Air Force General Dynamics F-16 Fighting Falcon over the Atlantic Ocean off the coast of Portugal.
 Early reports indicated that the boom broke off at the aft end of the boom near the F-16's receptacle, causing the boom to recoil into the MRTT's underside.
 The boom then became uncontrollable and oscillated until it broke off the boom assembly at the pivot point.
 Both aircraft were damaged but landed safely.
 The A330 MRTT involved was an Airbus test aircraft destined for the RAAF, operated by an Airbus crew.
 At the time of the incident, Airbus had not yet begun deliveries.

 On 10 September 2012, an A330 MRTT's refuelling boom detached in flight at an altitude of 27,000 ft in Spanish airspace.
 The boom separated cleanly at a mechanical joint and fell to the ground, while the tanker landed safely in Getafe without any injuries.
 The fault was attributed to a conflict between the backup boom hoist (fitted to the UAE-destined MRTTs) and the primary boom retraction mechanism, as well as to the test conducted.
 Airbus later explained that the malfunction was not possible under ordinary operating conditions, and that procedures had been implemented to avoid similar incidents in the future.
 Following the incident, the Instituto Nacional de Técnica Aeroespacial, Spain's airworthiness authority, issued precautionary restrictions to other users of boom-equipped A330s.

 On 9 February 2014, a Royal Air Force A330 MRTT Voyager carrying 189 passengers and 9 crew from RAF Brize Norton to Camp Bastion suddenly lost 4,440 ft of altitude in 27 seconds and reaching a maximum descent rate of 15000 ft/min while the co-pilot was out of the cockpit.
 The sudden descent caused several injuries to passengers and crew, some of whom struck the ceiling of the aircraft.
 The co-pilot returned to the cockpit, regained control, and the aircraft diverted to Incirlik Air Base and landed without further incident.
 The incident resulted in the grounding of the entire RAF Voyager fleet for 12 days until it was determined that the event was caused by the captain's improperly stowed DSLR camera being jammed between the captain's armrest and the side-stick, forcing the stick forward when the captain adjusted his seat forward.

-On 20 June 2025, members of the Palestine Action activist group infiltrated RAF Brize Norton in an act of protest towards the United Kingdom's support of Israeli actions in Gaza.
+On 20 June 2025, members of the Palestine Action activist group infiltrated RAF Brize Norton in an act of protest towards the United Kingdom's support of Israeli Gaza war actions.
 The group sprayed red paint on the airframes and engines of two MRTTs using tools such as a modified fire extinguisher.
 The grounding of the aircraft, which were stated to be damaged, would not impact the RAF's mission; with Armed Forces Minister Luke Pollard stating that "the activities of the RAF were unaffected".